Scientist: White Island eruption was 'basically instantaneous'

 Monitoring showed there had been no signs of further eruption.

-But Scott said it would be difficult to predict what happened next at the famously active volcano, which was now officially in an eruptive episode.
+But Scott said it would be difficult to predict what happened next at the famously furious volcano, which was now officially in an eruptive episode.

-"After a period of unrest, there's always the likelihood of further eruption – and there's a lot of uncertainty about that."
+"After a period of unrest, there's always the likelihood of eruption – but there's a lot of uncertainty about that."

-Scott explained that, once a volcano moved into this state, eruptive activity became harder to predict than when it was in unrest.

 Scientists would be keeping a close eye on monitoring parameters, he said.